 - Talk to or send an email to a safe friend or person about the trigger.

 - Give yourself time and space daily to process the trauma and grief of being cheated on.

-- Join a coaching course on healing from infidelity to support yourself in moving forward from the pain.
+- Join a coaching course on healing from infidelity, or find other betrayed women who have healed from the pain of being cheated on, to support yourself in moving forward.

-(For more on controlling triggers and flashbacks, please read Coping With Triggers and Flashbacks After Infidelity.)
+(For more practical ideas on controlling triggers and flashbacks, please read Coping With Triggers and Flashbacks After Infidelity.)